esper-io/dev-docs/docs/home/devicesdk.md

 Add a new Access Point Name.

-<mark>We recommend that you take note of the APN ID for other as there aren't other methods to call for this ID.</mark>
+<mark>We recommend that you take note of the APN ID as there aren't other methods to call for this ID.</mark>

 **Response**
 _____